What to do with one day in Juneau Alaska

 Sandy Beach on Douglas Island

 Downtown Juneau is a wonderful place to explore.
-Walk along the waterfront on the brand new beautiful Kootéeyaa Deiyí (totem pole trail) installed by the Sealaska Heritage Institute in April 2023 out to the impressive whale sculpture fountain.
+Walk along the waterfront on the beautiful Kootéeyaa Deiyí (totem pole trail) installed by the Sealaska Heritage Institute in April 2023 out to the impressive whale sculpture fountain.

 A totem pole with red, green and black figures with a mountain and some snow patches in the background in downtown Juneau Alaska